Sri Lalita Sahasranama 801-900

 Devi is all-important in the Hindu tradition, but there are also forms of female divinity in the Buddhist and Jain religions.
 Today millions of Hindu men and women conduct regular pujas to Devi through one of her many manifestations.
 For some she is their primary deity while for others she is part of a greater pantheon.
 All Hindu goddesses can be seen as different manifestations of Devi.
 In some forms she is benign and gentle, while in other forms she is dynamic and ferocious, but in all forms she is helpful to her devotees.

-[DEFINITION: Hinduism is a fusion of many religious beliefs and philosophical schools Its origins are mixed and complex: one strand is traced to the Vedas, the sacred literature written around 1100 BC by the Aryans, a people who trickled steadily into the Indian subcontinent between 1800 and 1200 BC; the other strand drew upon the beliefs of the indigenous people of India especially their faith in the efficacy of fertility symbols and faith in the power of the Mother Goddess.]
+[DEFINITION: Hinduism is a fusion of many religious beliefs and philosophical schools Its origins are mixed and complex: one strand is traced to the Vedas, the sacred literature written around 1100 BC by the Aryans, a people who trickled steadily into the Indian subcontinent between 1800 and 1200 BC; the other strand drew upon the beliefs of the indigenous people of India especially their faith in the efficacy of fertility symbols and faith in the power of The Mother Goddess.]

 [DEFINITION: Buddhism, a faith that originated in India about 2,500 years ago, embodies the teachings of the Buddha.
 He devised a code of actions and thoughts to free humankind from a continual state of desire and egotism.
 Jainism is a faith that originated in India in the fifth century B.C. which considered knowledge to be the ultimate way to salvation.]"